zioroboco/phyla/README.md

 It is designed to allow groups of people to create families of related tasks which build upon each other and their well-typed common config.

-Pipelines are intended to be run _continuously_ as updates are pushed to task packages, and as a check against unexpected changes which could have be contributed to the wider ecosystem.
+Pipelines are intended to be run _continuously_ as updates are pushed to task packages, and as a check against unexpected changes which could have been contributed to the wider ecosystem.

 It's WIP and subject to breaking changes, but it's definitely useable.